Published:

 Some observations about this code:

-is a must have.
-Don’t know why Python didn’t have f-string
+• String interpolation - ${uri} is a must have.
+Don’t know why Python didn’t have f-strings for so long.

 Followup - I plan to: